KEY STAGE 3

 By the end of their GCSE course, students are able to organise and communicate their historical knowledge and understanding in creative and different ways and reach substantiated judgements.
 Students also gain other transferable skills including the ability to recognise how their historical knowledge, understanding and skills will help them to understand the present and also provide them with a basis for their role as responsible citizens, as well as motivating them towards the possibility of further study.

-Paper 2 (50%) Written exam – 1.75 hours (Shaping the Nation – One thematic study – Britain: Power and the people, c1170 to the present day.
-One British depth study including an historic environment – Norman England, c1066–c1100).
+Paper 2 (50%) Written exam – 2 hours (Shaping the Nation – A thematic study – Britain: Power and the people, c1170 to the present day.
+A British depth study including an historic environment – Norman England, c1066–c1100).

 HEAD OF DEPARTMENT: Mr. N. Boardman